Certain disorders, drugs, chemicals, fungi, and parasites may cause eosinophils to accumulate in the lungs.

 The exact reason that eosinophils accumulate in the lungs is not well understood, but it may be a type of allergic reaction Overview of Allergic Reactions Allergic reactions (hypersensitivity reactions) are inappropriate responses of the immune system to a normally harmless substance.
-Usually, allergies make people sneeze; the eyes water and itch... read more .
+Usually, allergies cause sneezing, watery and itchy eyes, a... read more .
 Often it is not possible to identify the substance that is causing the allergic reaction.
 However, there are some known causes of eosinophilic pneumonia, including

-Certain drugs (for example, penicillin, aminosalicylic acid, carbamazepine, L-tryptophan, naproxen, isoniazid, nitrofurantoin, phenytoin, chlorpropamide, and sulfonamides [such as trimethoprim/sulfamethoxazole])
+Certain drugs (for example, penicillin, aminosalicylic acid, carbamazepine, L-tryptophan, naproxen, isoniazid, nitrofurantoin, phenytoin, chlorpropamide, and sulfonamides [such as sulfamethoxazole/trimethoprim])